 Eight years later, Torborg’s vision was so foggy that his passion was at risk.
 “I was on the threshold of not being able to drive.
 At work I had to resort to cheats like hand-held magnifiers and bigger fonts on computer screens in order to cope,” he said.
-He turned to Duke corneal specialist Preeya Gupta, MD, for help.
+He turned to Duke corneal specialists for help.

-Dr. Gupta recommended a partial cornea transplant for both eyes.
-“She gave me a best-case, worst-case scenario,” said Torborg.
+They recommended a partial cornea transplant for both eyes.
+“They gave me a best-case, worst-case scenario,” said Torborg.
 “If I did nothing, I would go blind.
 I was scared of having surgery, but my career and the thing I loved doing most depended on it.”